 10. A National People's Assembly is convened in order to give effect to citizens' constitutional right to participate in decisions on matters of State.
 It convenes once every five years.
 The participants in the Assembly are elected from the provinces and the city of Minsk.
-The Head of State reports to the Assembly, which is competent to adopt national five-year development plans and to take decisions on the most important development issues.
-In fact, the Assembly is a form of supplementary public scrutiny of the President's action.
-In December 2010, the fourth National People's Assembly was convened.
+The Head of State reports to the Assembly, which is competent to adopt national five-year development plans and to take decisions on the most important issues for the country's development.
+In fact, the Assembly is a form of supplementary public scrutiny of the President's actions.
+The fourth National People's Assembly was convened in December 2010.

-11. Executive power is exercised by the Council of Ministers, which is accountable to the President.
-The Chairperson of the Council of Ministers is appointed by the President with the agreement of the Chamber of Representatives of the National Assembly.
+11. Executive power is exercised by the country's Government, the Council of Ministers, which is the central organ of State power.
+In its activities, the Government is accountable to the President and responsible before Parliament.
+The Prime Minister is appointed by the President with the agreement of the Chamber of Representatives.

-12. The judicial system of the Republic of Belarus consists of the Constitutional Court, which is the body that exercises judicial oversight of the constitutionality of national laws and regulations and exercises judicial authority through constitutional proceedings; the ordinary courts, which administer justice through civil, criminal and administrative proceedings; and the commercial courts, which administer justice through commercial and administrative proceedings.
-The system of ordinary and commercial courts is based on the principles of territoriality and specialization.
+12. The courts hold judicial power.
+The judicial system consists of the Constitutional Court, which is the body that exercises judicial oversight of the constitutionality of national laws and regulations and exercises judicial authority through constitutional proceedings; the ordinary courts, which administer justice through civil, criminal, administrative and economic proceedings; and the commercial courts, which administer justice through commercial and administrative proceedings.
+The system of ordinary courts is based on the principles of territoriality and specialization.

-13. In accordance with the Constitution, the human being, his or her rights and freedoms and guarantees of their implementation are the supreme value and goal of society and the State.
+13. In accordance with the Constitution, the individual, his or her rights and freedoms and guarantees of the implementation of those rights are the supreme value and goal of society and the State.
 The Constitution establishes:

-- A comprehensive system of legal guarantees and specific legal procedures for protecting and promoting civil rights, including the defence of rights and freedoms before the courts; - The liability of government bodies and officials for acts that violate the rights and freedoms of the individual; - The right to file a judicial appeal against decisions of government bodies that restrict or violate the rights, freedoms or lawful interests of citizens; - The right, in accordance with the international legal instruments ratified by Belarus, to have recourse to international organizations for the defence of rights and freedoms, provided that all available domestic remedies have been exhausted; - The right to seek expert legal assistance with the implementation and protection of rights and freedoms, including before a court or in national or local government bodies, enterprises, institutions, organizations or voluntary associations and in relations with officials and other persons; - The right to sue for damages for material and moral injury in order to defend rights, freedoms, honour and dignity.
+- A comprehensive system of legal guarantees and specific legal procedures for protecting and promoting civil rights, including the defence of rights and freedoms before the courts; - The liability of government bodies, officials and other persons entrusted with the discharge of State functions for acts that violate the rights and freedoms of the individual; - The right to file a judicial appeal against decisions of local Councils of Deputies, executive or administrative bodies that restrict or violate the rights, freedoms or lawful interests of citizens, and in other cases provided for by law; - The right, in accordance with the international legal instruments ratified by Belarus, to have recourse to international organizations for the defence of rights and freedoms, provided that all available domestic remedies have been exhausted; - The right to seek legal assistance with the implementation and protection of rights and freedoms, including the right to avail oneself of the assistance of a lawyer or other representatives at any time before a court or in national or local government bodies, enterprises, institutions, organizations or voluntary associations and in relations with officials and other persons; - The right to sue for damages for material and moral injury in order to defend rights, freedoms, honour and dignity.